yuto-kamimura/clean-architecture/README.md

     + select `Python: FastAPI` from RUN AND DEBUG
     + type url "http://127.0.0.1:8000/docs" and try post request.

-+ if you change models.py, please input command.
++ if you changed models.py, please input command. you can adapt to tables in db.
     + `alembic revision --autogenerate -m "Description of the migration"`
     + execute debug with `Python: FastAPI` again or input command `alembic upgrade head`.